Classic Motorcycle Build

 If you're running 12 or 14" apes (or taller!) solid mounting will make your bars stiff as they can be.

-Remove and Install Harley Handlebar Bushings
+Remove and Install Handlebar Bushings (Two-Piece)

 Getting to them requires removing hand controls (and fairing if so equipped), then loosening the riser bolts, and removing the old rubbers and sleeves.